h-muhammed/h-muhammed/README.md

 - Developing mobile and web applications

 🌱 I’m currently learning ...
+-I’m currently an undergraduate in SLIIT pursuating an SE degree
 - Advanced concepts in Flutter and Dart
 - Backend development with Spring Boot and .NET Core
 - Database management with PostgreSQL, MSSQL, and MongoDB